cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/ssh-cert-bastion.md

 ## Deploy short-lived certificates

 You can extend the Zero Trust security model by replacing long-lived SSH keys with short-lived certificates provided by Cloudflare Access.
-To do so, navigate to the Cloudflare for Teams dashboard and open the `Service Authentication` page.
+To do so, navigate to the Zero Trust dashboard and open the `Service Authentication` page.
 Select the `SSH` tab.

 In the `Application` drop-down, select the application created previously and click **Generate certificate**.